-A brain abscess is an infection in the brain that is encapsulated (confined within its own area) and localized to one or more areas inside of the brain.
-This condition may cause problems with the brain and spinal cord function.
+A brain abscess is an infection in your child's brain that stays within its own area.
+This might be in one or more areas in the brain.
+This condition may cause problems with how the brain and spinal cord function.

 What causes a brain abscess?

-The more common causes of a brain abscess include viruses, fungi, and bacteria, with bacteria being the most common and much more significant cause.
-There are three ways a virus or bacteria can enter the body and infect the brain:
+The more common causes of a brain abscess in children are viruses, fungi, and bacteria.
+But bacteria are the most common cause.
+Bacteria and viruses can infect the brain in 3 ways:

 Infection is spread from another area of infection in the body, usually from a nearby site.
 Typically, this might be an ear infection, sinus infection, or dental infection.

-Viral or bacterial germs enter directly into the brain through an open wound in the head.
+Viruses or bacteria enter the brain directly through a wound in the head.